The Black Dog (restaurant): History

 The Black Dog was named in 1967 when a black lab-boxer mix boarded Douglas's ship.
 She was named The Black Dog after a character in Treasure Island.
-In January 1971, the captain opened an inn for sailors, and The Black Dog was a constant fixture.
+In January 1971, the captain opened an inn for sailors named after his pup and The Black Dog was a constant fixture.
 From there on out, the legacy of The Black Dog continued.